confluentinc/kafka-rest/docs/config.rst

 =======================

-In addition to the settings specified here, the Kafka REST Proxy accepts the settings for the Java producer and consumer (currently the new producer and old consumer).
+In addition to the settings specified here, the Kafka REST Proxy accepts the settings for the Java producer and consumer (currently the new producer and old/new consumers).
 Use these to override the default settings of producers and consumers in the REST Proxy.
 When configuration options are exposed in the REST API, priority is given to settings in the user request, then to overrides provided as configuration options, and finally falls back to the default values provided by the